verekia/js-stack-from-scratch/README.md

 Welcome to my modern JavaScript stack tutorial: **JavaScript Stack from Scratch**.

-This is a minimalistic and straight-forward guide to assembling a JavaScript stack.
+This is a minimalistic and straight-to-the-point guide to assembling a JavaScript stack.
 It teaches you how to set up **ES6, Babel, Gulp, ESLint, React, Redux, Webpack, Immutable, Mocha, Chai, Sinon, and Flow**.
 It requires some general programming knowledge, and JavaScript basics. **It focuses on wiring all these tools together** and giving you the **simplest possible example** for each tool.
 You can see this tutorial as *a way to write your own boilerplate from scratch*.

 Since the goal of this tutorial is to assemble various tools, I do not go into details about how these tools work individually.
 Refer to their documentation or find other tutorials if you want to acquire deeper knowledge in them.